Skip to main content

 There are several opportunities for students to receive a stipend above the base rate of $30,000.
 These fellowships do not require an additional application:

 • Goodnight Doctoral Fellowship.
-One to two incoming students with a track record of exceptional achievement in the sciences will earn an additional $10,000 per year + all student fees waived for four years
+One to two incoming students with a track record of exceptional achievement in the sciences will earn a stipend of $40,000 per year + all student fees waived for four years

 • University Graduate Fellowship.
 Five incoming students will receive an additional $4,000 in their first year